microsoft/VisualStudioSwag/Visual Studio 25th Anniversary/Visual Studio 2022 Lego Product Icon/readme.md

 | Slope 45 2 x 2                                         | 3039  | Dark Purple | 8        |
 | Slope, Inverted 45 2 x 2                               | 3660  | Dark Purple | 8        |

 Note: the "25" tile is a custom one and is not included in the list above.
+You can either
-You probably either want to order a blank tile (Part 3068b above) or you can leave out part 3937 and 6134 and order an additional 3069b so that the base plate will just be flat.
+* Order a blank tile (Part 3068b above).
+* Leave out part 3937 and 6134 and order an additional 3069b so that the base plate will just be flat.
+* Use the "25" vector image ([link](https://raw.githubusercontent.com/microsoft/VisualStudioSwag/main/Visual%20Studio%2025th%20Anniversary/Visual%20Studio%202022%20Lego%20Product%20Icon/25.svg)) to print out on a Cricut or similar device.

 ## Instructions